BezMan/Feature-Notes/README.md

 <br/>

 I know there are some basic features I haven’t included, I can't do everything on my own...
-Feel free to join the coding ⭐ and I'm open to hearing your thoughts and suggestions 🤙🏽
+Feel free to support ⭐ and join the coding!
+I can't wait to hear your thoughts and suggestions 👍

 <br/>